 In accordance with MSU policy, all credit-bearing learning experiences must be registered with the Office of Study Abroad.
 Medical students participating in non-credit bearing medical missions have different requirements; please contact your medical school to complete the appropriate forms.

 MSU medical students participating in non-credit university-sponsored travel abroad must comply with university procedures for medical missions.

 If you are setting up your own credit-bearing international rotation/clerkship experience, please follow the directions below.
 If you are part of a group, note that the group leader must contact OSA to create a program before participants can apply in the manner described below.

 All medical students seeking credit for international experiences must apply to the Office of Study Abroad (OSA) at least six weeks prior to departure.
-You must start by contacting Cindy Chalou email@example.com by e-mail.
+You must start by contacting Dan Meier firstname.lastname@example.org by e-mail.
 You must provide:

-Do not contact Cindy until your dates are firm.
-After Cindy creates a sesstion for you in the OSA database, she will instruct you to apply online.
+Do not contact Dan until your dates are firm.
+After Dan creates a sesstion for you in the OSA database, he will instruct you to apply online.
 Special permission is required to travel to countries with U.S. Department of State Travel Warnings.
 See details below.

 As of September 2, 2009, all medical students applying to OSA will be charged a flat fee of $100, and not the daily rate.
 This is an across-the-board policy change involving all graduate students.

 You can indicate on the application if you plan to use financial aid to support your study abroad costs.
 You are responsible for informing and providing documentation to OSA in a timely manner about the costs associated with the international elective – airfare, lodging and meals, in-country transportation, books and supplies, immunizations, spending money, fees, etc. In most instances you will receive an increase in loans.